On this page:

 Many large employers or payroll service providers find it convenient to file quarterly wage reports using magnetic media on diskette or compact disc (CD).

 For more information, see How to File Quarterly Tax Reports by Magnetic Media.

 Employers with only domestic employees have the option to submit their quarterly reports annually.
+Domestic employers who report wages and pay taxes annually can use the online Unemployment Tax Services system to submit their tax reports and payments electronically.
+Only employers who have an approved hardship waiver on file with TWC may download the form and mail it in.
 To learn more about domestic employers’ annual reporting option, see Domestic Employment.

-Employers with ten or fewer employees may submit their reports by mail.
+Employers who have an approved hardship waiver on file with TWC may submit their reports by mail.
 For more information about reporting due dates and how to submit by mail, refer to Tax Report & Payment Due Dates.

-TWC provides the Employer’s Quarterly Report (Form C-3) quarterly, by mail, only to those registered employers who are not required to file electronically by TWC Rule 815.107(a)(3).
+TWC provides the Employer’s Quarterly Report (Form C-3) quarterly, by mail, only to those employers who are not required to file electronically.
 Once you file online, Form C-3 will no longer be mailed to you.

 The Form C-3 is entered onto the TWC database via Optical Character Recognition (OCR) technology.
 The form's ink color is not visible to the scanner.
 For this reason, the form is not available for downloading and printing to your local printer.